creativecouple/network-client-utils-java/README.md

 ### UriList

-The `UriList` class provides an easy way to parse lists of URIs, which can be fetched as `List<URI>` or `Stream<URI>` from any local or remote `text/uri-list` resource.
+The [`UriList`](https://javadoc.io/doc/de.creativecouple.utils/network-client-utils/latest/de/creativecouple/utils/network/clients/UriList.html) class provides an easy way to parse lists of URIs, which can be fetched as `List<URI>` or `Stream<URI>` from any local or remote `text/uri-list` resource.
+It automatically resolves relative (e.g. *./file.txt*), domain-relative (e.g. */some/path*), or protocol-relative (e.g. *//example.com/path*)
+URIs based on the actual location (i.e. after any potential redirect) of the remote resource.

 #### Example